github/developer.github.com/content/v3/search.md

 See the [rate limit documentation](/v3/#rate-limiting) for details on determining your current rate limit status.

-### Timeouts
+### Timeouts and incomplete results

-Search API responses include a `timed_out` Boolean attribute.
-For queries that are taking [too long to execute](/changes/2014-02-20-search-timeouts-exposed/), search  stops the execution of the query, collects and returns matches that were already found, and sets `timed_out` to `true`.
+Search API responses include a `incomplete_results` Boolean attribute.
+For queries that are taking [too long to execute](/changes/2014-04-07-search-timeouts-exposed/), search stops the execution of the query, collects and returns matches that were already found, and sets `incomplete_results` to `true`.

 Reaching a timeout does not necessarily mean that search results are incomplete.
 More results might have been found if the execution wasn't stopped, but also might have not.